biometry/APES/README.md

 permalink: /index.html
 ---

-Advice for Problems in Environmental Statistics (APES)
-====

-This is the collection of stats knowledge of the [Department of Biometry and Environmental System Analysis](http://www.biom.uni-freiburg.de/), University of Freiburg.
+This is the collection of **Advice for Problems in Environmental Statistics (APES)** of the [Department of Biometry and Environmental System Analysis](http://www.biom.uni-freiburg.de/), University of Freiburg.

 Our aim is to provide a central website for students and researchers seeking statistical advice, including